visit austria, visit austria, banner

 Fish soup and basil

-Subsequently, the riders were led down to the popular and beautiful, old port.
-The area is in addition to many beautiful ships filled with cozy restaurants and cafes, where especially the famous and delicious fish soup, bouillabaisse, should be experienced.
+Afterwards, the riders were taken down to the popular and beautiful old harbour.
+In addition to many beautiful ships, the port of Marseille is full of cozy restaurants and cafes, where especially the well-known and delicate fish soup, bouillabaisse, should be experienced.
 A good round of freshness mold fries can then also do the trick.

-From here, the ascent rates rise to perhaps the city's perhaps most famous landmark: Basilica of Our Lady of the Guard.
-Although the trip up there is hard enough to get top athletes to breathe, it is without a doubt worth the effort.
-From the church on the highest point of the city you can enjoy the impressive view over the beautiful Mediterranean city.
+From here, the percentages of ascent rise towards perhaps Marseille's most famous landmark: Basilica of Our Lady of the Guard.
+Although the hike up there is hard enough to make top athletes gasp, it is undoubtedly worth the effort.
+From the church at the city's highest point, you can enjoy the impressive view over the beautiful Mediterranean city.

-In the summer of 2021, it is not necessary to travel far away as the Tour has Grand Départ i Denmark.
-There will be three stages leading the field across boats Zealand, Funen and Jutland.
-It will be indescribably big.
-Fortunately, large bicycle races are arranged in most parts of the world, so the possibilities are many.
+In the summer of 2022, it was not necessary to travel far away, as the Tour had Grand Départ i Denmark with three stages leading the field across boats Zealand, Funen and Jutland.
+It was indescribably huge.
+Fortunately, major cycling races are organized in most places in the world, so the possibilities are many.
 I look forward to the future journeys where the field shows the way.

 Read more about France here